 The current US recommended dietary allowance (RDA) is 0.36 grams per pound of body weight per day (0.8g/kg).
 However, this estimate does not account for active people, whose bodies need a little bit more to support training and recovery.

-If you’re active, you’ll need a little more than the RDA...but contrary to what you may have heard, you don’t need that much more.
-Studies suggest that 0.55 grams per pound of body weight per day (1.2g/kg) is the maximum level from which most people can benefit—even athletes.1
+If you’re active, looking to lose weight, or build muscle, you’ll need a little more than the RDA: 0.75-1 gram per pound of body weight per day is the ideal level from which most people can benefit—even athletes.¹

 Once you know what your daily needs are, you can use a combination of these three simple methods to meet them.

 3 Ways to Get Protein on a Plant-Based Diet